cljdoc/cljdoc/README.md

   - Grimoire notes / questions
     - Building docs from jar vs src — what are the tradeoffs?
     - Are there any fundamental issues with grimoire that could become problematic later?
-    - How do you build docs for a [prj v] when another version is already on the classpath?
+    - How do you build docs for a [prj v] when another version is already on the classpath? (e.g. grimoire itself)
-    - What's the benefit of the tagged values system grimoire uses?
+- [ ] Build Codox style index page based on grimoire info
 - [ ] throw an error or something if grimoire does not find *anything*
 - [ ] think about how different platforms can be combined in API docs
 - [ ] build static site generator or SPA that runs on top of grimoire data